kapopken/kube-node-auth/readme.md

 ## Local Images
 1. cd to the root of the project.
-2. docker build -f Dockerfile -t {yourname} .
+2. docker build -f Dockerfile -t {imagename} .

 ## Run locally from Docker
  1. cd to the root of the project
- 2. docker run -p 8080:3000 -v $(pwd)/server/env.yaml:/usr/src/app/server/env.yaml test
+ 2. docker run -p 8080:3000 -v $(pwd)/server/env.yaml:/usr/src/app/server/env.yaml {imagename}

 Resources: